 Environment vs. Self-selection in BMI

 Following young adults aged 20–31 from 2002 to 2011, Hamidi and Ewing explore which is more salient in determining young adults' body mass index (BMI) scores: their environment or their decisions to live in that environment.

-Initially, the authors predict the built environment is a key factor in predicting one’s BMI.
-Reflective of environmental determinism, this suggests that, holding other factors constant, one’s BMI will shift with changes in one’s environment.
+Initially, the authors predict the built environment is a key factor in predicting one's BMI.
+Reflective of environmental determinism, this suggests that by holding other factors constant, one's BMI will shift with changes in one's environment.
 If true, this has promising implications for planners.
 It reaffirms decisions to design communities that encourage physical activity as they can reduce obesity.

 However, there remains the contrasting perspective of self-selection.
 Here, the BMI of young adults is not a byproduct of their environment but rather the result of attitudes and preferences compelling young adults to also live in communities that encourage physical activity.

 This article combines both cross-sectional and longitudinal analyses.
-Using a cross-sectional study design, Hamidi and Ewing analyze the relationship of young adults’ BMIs in 2011 and the compactness of their environments.
+Using a cross-sectional study design, Hamidi and Ewing analyze the relationship between young adults' BMIs in 2011 and the compactness of their environments.
 As with other studies on the subject, they too confirm there is a significant relationship between the built environment and BMI.
 Yet, they find differences when assessing the effect of moving in the period 2008–2011.

 Among young adults who moved at least once, compact spaces were associated with lower young adults' BMIs.
 For individuals who stayed in place, no relationship was found.

 If the theory of environmental determinism were true, regardless of one's decision to move, compactness would have a discernible effect on young adults' BMIs.